-- financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income, which are stated at fair value. - financial assets carried at amortised cost. - Insurance contract liabilities and reinsurance contract assets are measured on a discounted risk adjusted basis in accordance with accepted actuarial practice (which in the absence of an active market provides a reasonable proxy for fair value).
+- financial assets carried at amortised cost. - Insurance contract liabilities and reinsurance contract assets are measured on a discounted risk adjusted basis in accordance with accepted actuarial practice (which in the absence of an active market provides a reasonable proxy for fair value).